billhails/CEKF/docs/NAMESPACES.md

   top-level of a namespace.
 That can be done during lambda conversion.
 * the parser allows `export` of namespace declarations.
 As a first attempt it might be easier to disallow that too.
-* re-enrant parsers are currently memory-managed by the garbage collector.
-  Not only is this pointless because garbage collection is disabled during parsing, but it causes problems because the parsers cannot be manually freed, and accumulate.

 ### Lambda Conversion